Jump to content

 You can reheat rice too

-Whether fridge cold or frozen, reheating pre-cooked rice is perfectly safe to do.
-The same as when you’re preparing your rice for freezing, cool down your cooked rice as quickly as possible and get it in the fridge.
+Whether fridge-cold or frozen, reheating pre-cooked rice is perfectly safe to do.
+The same as when you’re preparing your rice for freezing, cool down your cooked rice and get it in the fridge.
 Make sure you reheat it until it’s piping hot.
 For a more in-depth guide, read our full blog on how to reheat and store rice.

 The secret to perfectly fluffy rice